TL;DR

 2. The Limits of Employer Sick Pay

 Many employers offer more generous occupational sick pay schemes.
 However, these are rarely indefinite.
 A typical scheme might offer full pay for a number of weeks or months, followed by a period of half-pay, before ceasing altogether.
-According to research from the Chartered Institute of Personnel and Development (CIPD), the median length of full-pay sickness absence is around six weeks.
+According to research from the UK public and industry sources of Personnel and Development (CIPD), the median length of full-pay sickness absence is around six weeks.
 While helpful, this is often insufficient for recovery from serious conditions like cancer, stroke, or a major accident.

 3. The Savings Illusion